Irys-xyz/privy-irys/README.md

 ### Querying

 Uploads to Irys are queryable using [GraphQL](https://docs.irys.xyz/developer-docs/querying/graphql) and the [Irys query package](https://docs.irys.xyz/developer-docs/querying/query-package).
-In our app, we first query based on the application ID and content type and then do client-side filtering based on categories.
+In our app, we query based on the application ID and content type, and then do client-side filtering based on categories.

 ```js
 const myQuery = new Query({ url: `https://node2.irys.xyz/graphql` });